The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Basics of Sensitive Parameter** -

--   Adding sensitive parameter ensures that you do not accidentally expose this data in CLI Output, log output
+-   Adding sensitive parameters ensures that you do not accidentally expose this data in CLI Output, log output

 **Sensitive Values and Output Values** -

 -   If you try to reference sensitive value in output value, Terraform will immediately give you an error.
--   If you still want sensitive value content to be available in "output" of the state file but should not be visible in CLI Output, Logs, following approach can be used: `sensitive = true`
+-   If you still want sensitive value content to be available in the "output" of the state file but should not be visible in CLI Output, Logs, the following approach can be used: `sensitive = true`

 **Important Point to Note** -